Clamp School Detectives: Supporting characters

 Takeshi is a high school freshman at the CLAMP School High School Division, part of homeroom Z. He practices kendo and won the championship his freshman year.
-He was asked to be one of the Duklyon Defenders after winning the championship along with Kentaro.
+He was asked to be one of the Duklyon Defenders after winning the championship along with Kentarou Higashikunimaru (東国丸 健多朗, Higashikunimaru Kentarō).
 Takeshi has a more serious personality and is quick to anger over the mistakes and antics of Kentaro.
 He comes from a poor family and works in order to earn money.
 When asked, he is quick to deny having any relationship with Kentaro.